 Famous for its financial district with skyscrapers of banks and several large companies Frankfurt is seen as Germany’s international business city.
 However, when walking through Frankfurt you wouldn’t expect it being so global or business oriented, as apart from the bank district it actually feels like a cozy, traditional and cultural town.

-Getting around: Frankfurt has a big trainstation and an even bigger international airport, so it’s convenient to get here.
-Once in the city you can either get a day ticket for public transport, use one of the big bike sharing apps or just walk around, as the city center can easily be explored by foot.
+Getting around: Frankfurt has a big trainstation and an even bigger international airport so it’s convenient to get here.
+Once in the city you can either get a day ticket for public transport, use one of the big bike or scooter sharing apps or just walk around, as the city center can easily be explored by foot.

 Here you can find many more great city guides for the most interesting cities in Europe like Paris, Amsterdam, Maastricht or Venice.